yasirozdemir/products-api/README.md

 ## TODOs

-- Update category search filter for products
+- Update category search filter for products for updating categories array
 - Fix put on products